 I prefer precooking the pork chops, which helps them retain moisture and adds a golden brown color and extra flavoring from frying.

-It is ok to use raw pork chops, they just will not have the depth of flavor as seared chops.
+It is okay to use raw pork chops; they just will not have the depth of flavor that seared chops do.

-For best results, these thick pork chops need to cook on the low heat setting so they stay tender and juicy.
+For best results, these thick pork chops need to cook on the low heat setting to stay tender and juicy.

 More Slow Cooker Recipes

-My favorite soup for leftover ham is this cheesy and creamy Slow Cooker Ham and Potato Soup.
+- My favorite soup for leftover ham is this cheesy and creamy Slow Cooker Ham and Potato Soup.
+Make pulled chicken sliders from Crockpot BBQ Chicken.

 Storage